particle-iot/docs/src/content/datasheets/wi-fi/p2-argon-migration-guide.md

 The primary UART serial (`Serial1`) is on the TX and RX pins on both the Argon and P2.
 On the Argon, hardware flow control (RTS/CTS) is available for `Serial1` but this is not the case for the P2.

 There is no secondary UART on the Argon, but there is one on the P2.
 The secondary UART `Serial2` on the P2 does support hardware flow control.

+If you are using Argon Serial1 with hardware flow control, you should switch to using `Serial2` on the P2.

 {{!-- BEGIN do not edit content below, it is automatically generated ae9002de-ec14-49d1-a748-5ae16dd5b2d2 --}}